Mike Gordon President of Business Operations

 The Fort Wayne, Indiana, native lives in Chicago’s Independence Park neighborhood with his wife and two children.
 He roots for the Cubs, Dallas Cowboys and Indiana Pacers when he’s not busy skiing, fishing, hunting or camping.
 And if you think you saw him on “The Jerry Springer Show” that one day, you’re right.

-Katie Anstandig Client Services Coordinator, Partnerships
+Katie Anstandig Client Services Manager, Partnerships

 Katie joined the Wolves after spending four years working for NBC Sports – coordinating the partnerships for the network’s action sports properties – and serving for 18 months at NBC 5 Chicago as the point person for sponsorship fulfillment and digital sales management.